newtonkwan/Insight_DE/README.md

 2) Year
 3) Similarity to abstracts from other top papers in your field

-We believe in learning by example.
-Velma will provide you with real abstracts from top papers so you can learn from the best.
 If you've convinced your reader to continue past the abstract, our work is done and yours is just starting.

 ## Project description
 We use a lot of papers.
 Papers are collected from the Open Research Corpus and arXiv (~45 million, ~250 GB) from three main categories -- CS, neuroscience, biomedical -- and stored in AWS S3.
 The data sets are joined, abstracts are connected to their year and number of citations, and then sorted -- all using Spark.
 We consider a good paper one that has a high number of citations within its field.